lshums16/lshums16.github.io/content/project/square-root-SAM/index.md

 As a semester project, another student and I implemented [this paper](https://journals.sagepub.com/doi/abs/10.1177/0278364906072768?casa_token=pN7fAOwwlNkAAAAA:xKHvBlwOmA85TjnqGrDAXJuP4rMFblq04_ujgPm3OZN5w3V_GW1w1iO37ldpOapQezLfnxLLRWhfzTk), which develops an offline, factor graph-based SLAM algorithm called Square Root SAM.
 This method estimates both the state of a mobile robot over time and the locations of stationary landmarks based on noisy sensor data and imperfect motion commands.

-My implementation of this project is kept private on Github.
+To maintain academic integrity, my implementation of this method is kept private in a Github repository.
 This project involved skills in:

 - State estimation
 - SLAM